qunfengdong/BLCA/README.md

 We implemented the above algorithm as a simple python script here.

 ## Update
+* **Feb 21 2019 update** The entire package has been updated to python 3.
-* **Nov 15 2018 update** Thanks to Kristjan's contribution, now we incoperated the use of clustalo as alignment software.
-Also, now BLCA is based on **python 3**.
+* **Nov 15 2018 update** Thanks to Kristjan's contribution, now we incorporated the use of clustalo as alignment software.
+Also, now BLCA main program is based on **python 3**.
-* **May 11 2017 update** to be compatiable for the latest blastn v2.5 and added a new parameter -j to limit the accepted hits number to 50.
+* **May 11 2017 update** to be compatible for the latest blastn v2.5 and added a new parameter -j to limit the accepted hits number to 50.
 After another round of testing, we've decided to change the default value of coverage and identify filter to 0.80 and 90 respectively.

 ## Important Note -- Please do read
 * BLCA has migrated to **Python 3**.
 If you'd like to use python2.7, please install from release (https://github.com/qunfengdong/BLCA/releases).
-* BLCA currently is only compatiable with **blast 2.5.0+**, please make sure you have blast 2.5.0 or above.
+* BLCA currently is only compatible with **blast 2.5.0+**, please make sure you have blast 2.5.0 or above.
 * There should **NOT** be any "|" (pipe) present in the sequence ID of input fasta, database fasta and taxonomy files.

 ## Prerequisities
-* Python 3 and above
+* Python 3
 * Linux
 * Biopython